vostok 7

 SAVVY Contemporary, Berlin / Soshenko 33, Kyiv

-Proposing a diversity of strategies to overcome unsustainable, separative, and exploitative tendencies of the ego – in light of intense collective and individual struggle and near-death experiences – the piece is a listening manual anchored in the politics of war, dementia and love ethics; transmigration, gasoline and music.
-The point of departure for the video is a radio play accompanied by seven illustrations rooted in artistic research at the Russian State Archive of Scientific-Technical Documentation in Moscow.
-Together with the illustrations, the radio play acts as a dynamic score for the performance of a single-shot video-choreography embracing elements of an interactive installation, sculpture and a performance lecture.
-Remotely directed during the current pandemic, the work unfolds in response to the increase of isolationist policies in (Eastern) Europe and addresses the core question: how can the synthesis of fine art and sound art respond to site-specific problems in the everyday?
+The point of departure for the video is a radio play accompanied by seven drawings rooted in artistic research at the Russian State Archive of Scientific-Technical Documentation in Moscow.
+Together with the illustrations, the radio play acts as a dynamic score for the performance of a single-shot video choreography that expands sculpturally on the drawings.
+The work unfolds in response to the rise of nationalist politics in (Eastern) Europe and addresses the core question of how to resist fascism through transdisciplinary art practice.

 The work is developed as a contribution to the RAUPENIMMERSATTISM exhibition at SAVVY Contemporary.
 The exhibition confronts the endless consumption of our societies and the affluence many hold at the expense of others’ poverty, a collective exhibition is composed as a result of ten months of research, grapplings, and reasonings together.
 The show unfolds as a choral questioning to challenge structural inequalities and stand alongside positions of vulnerability.